-Furthermore, the relaxation timescale associated with the sediment recovery following this external perturbation can be important in term of the process affecting the biogeochemistry of solid and solutes species.
-With a series of numerical experiments ranging in between two end-members of the input spectrum for flood events such as those in the Rhône prodelta

-- 605 (Pastor et al., 2018), our study revealed contrasting sedimentary responses as well as associated typical time scales at which porewater profiles relax back to undisturbed state.
-Using a simple metric for estimating relaxation timescale of the pertubation, our calculations for the first end-member scenario (EM1) show that the upper bound of the timescale of relaxation for oxygen is $5 \pm 3$ days, whereas it was approximately $2 \pm 2$ days for the second end-member scenario (EM2).
-This reflects the property of oxygen, which quickly approaches a steady state situation after an event (Aller, 1998).
-This viewpoint is supported by an - 610 ex situ controlled laboratory setup.
-In their studies, Chaillou et al. (2007) demonstrated that after gravity levelled sediment was introduced, oxygen consumption quickly recovered to its first-day level, with a sharp response time of 50 minutes and gradual shoaling of OPD within five days.
+Furthermore, the relaxation timescale associated with the sediment recovery following this external perturbation can be important in terms of the process affecting the biogeochemistry of solid and solutes species.
+With a series of numerical experiments ranging in between two end-members of the input spectrum for flood events such as those in the Rhône prodelta (Pastor et al., 2018), our study revealed contrasting sedimentary responses and associated typical timescales at which porewater profiles relax back to undisturbed state.
+Using a simple metric for estimating relaxation timescale of the perturbation, our calculations for the first end-member scenario (EM1) show that the upper bound of the timescale of relaxation for oxygen is $5\pm3$ d, whereas it was approximately $2 \pm 2$ d for the second end-member scenario (EM2).
+This reflects the property of oxygen, which quickly approaches a steady-state situation after an event (Aller, 1998).
+This viewpoint is supported by an ex situ controlled laboratory setup.
+In their studies, Chaillou et al. (2007) demonstrated that after gravity-levelled sediment was introduced, oxygen consumption quickly recovered to its first-day level, with a sharp response time of 50 min and gradual shoaling of OPD within 5 d.
 We conclude that the tiny difference in oxygen relaxation and diagenetic response between the two scenarios can be attributed to the slow kinetic degradability of the refractory carbon deposited in the first scenario versus the labile nature of the deposit in the second scenario.
-This kinetically driven OM degradation has been extensively - 615 studied and provides the basis for the reactive continuum in early diagenesis models (Middelburg, 1989; Jørgensen and Revsbech, 1985; Burdige, 1991).
+This kinetically driven OM degradation has been extensively studied and provides the basis for the reactive continuum in early diagenesis models (Middelburg, 1989; Jørgensen and Revsbech, 1985; Burdige, 1991).